akuklev/HOCC/modalities.md

 # Future work: Canonicity for the □-fragment, productivity for the ◇-fragment

-The former means that the “stream” `eval(prgm : □◇P)` is dense in the spectrum `◇P` with respect to the topology given by positively semi-decidable predicates.
+The former means that the “stream” `eval(prgm : □◇P)` is productive and dense in the spectrum `◇P` with respect to the topology given by positively semi-decidable predicates.